sassoftware/sas-viya-sdk-js/documentation/docs/getting-started.md

 ### CDN (Content Delivery Network)

-Accessing the `content-sdk` library from a CDN is easy.
+Accessing the `content-sdk` library from the SAS Developer CDN is easy.
 It does not require installation or hosting of the library code and assets.
 Here is an example of loading the latest version of `content-sdk` from the CDN using an HTML `script` tag.